 Escape room games might be the biggest surprise hit of the decade.
 Who would have thought that trapping yourself in a heavily decorated room with your friends and family to co-operatively solve brutal riddles against the harsh ticking of a clock would be so much fun?
 Even better, you don’t even need to leave your house to experience the frenetic joy of trapped puzzle-solving, with many escape room games bringing that thrill to the tabletop.

-You might be a little suspicious as to how well escape room board games can imitate the immersive frenzy of being locked in a room full of objects to touch and nooks to explore.
-But rest assured, through their mix of refined puzzles, code-breaking gimmicks, and thematically engaging brainteasers, they offer all the same excitement as the real deal.
+You might be a little suspicious as to how well escape room board games can imitate the immersive frenzy of being physically locked in a room full of objects to touch and nooks to explore.
+Besides, you may ask, what have these upstarts really got over the best board games of all time; the rich challenges of coop board games; or hardcore strategy board games?
+But rest assured, through their mix of refined puzzles, code-breaking gimmicks, and thematically engaging brainteasers, these titles offer all the same excitement as the real deal.